-The Council faces severe funding pressures, particularly in the face of the COVID-19 crisis.
-It is therefore imperative that Council resources are focused on the vulnerable and on its highest priorities.
+The Council faces unprecedented financial pressures as a result of; the longer term impact of the COVID-19 crisis, Brexit, the war in Ukraine and the general economic climate of rising prices and the increasing cost of debt.
+It is therefore imperative that Council resources are optimised and are focused on the vulnerable and on its highest priorities.

-How much will it Cost/ (Save) Is there sufficient funding - if not quantify the Shortfall Revenue or Capital?
-Current Financial Year (Year 1) See other financial information Yes Revenue Next Financial Year (Year 2) Not applicable Yes Revenue Following Financial Year (Year 3) Not applicable Yes Revenue
+How much will it Is there sufficient Revenue or Cost/ (Save) funding - if not quantify the Shortfall Capital?
+Current Financial See other financial Yes Revenue Year (Year 1) information Next Financial Year (Year 2) Not applicable Yes Revenue Following Financial Year (Year 3) Not applicable Yes Revenue